BeauConstrictor/Ozpex-64/README.md

 When starting the emulator, you can also pass the `--debug` option to watch the computer run at the instruction level.
 You will probably also want to pass `--rom` followed by a custom program that doesn't depend on input or output to the serial in this case, as the built-in monitor will conflict with the debug output.

 Check <instructions.md> for more detailed information on the progress of the emulator itself.

+## Logisim Implementation

+The computer has also been implemented in Logisim Evolution, using a [premade 6502 core](https://github.com/solrabizna/logi6502).
+The computer is almost fully functional, but is still missing the hardware timer.
+The pong game (and most future games) will not look great, as the serial terminal does not support clearing the screen using the Ozpex 64-specific clearing system (0x11).
+Despite this, you can still use the computer, and everything else will function correctly.
+You can even run the simulator faster my custom emulator on my machine.
+There is also a tool included that converts ROM files into the correct format to load directly onto cartridges in Logisim.

 ## Writing Software